VincentHardouin/npm-bump/README.md

 npm-bump is a Bash Script for bump npm version.

-It exists because task of update packages are frequently and boring.
+It exists because task of update packages are frequent and boring.
-This script bump versions of packages that are not a problem.
+This script bump versions of packages that have no tests issues.

 ## Installation